Selective Kondo screening and strange metallicity by sliding Dirac semimetals: Summary and Discussions

 {\it Landscape of band structures.} By tuning the sliding distance, a periodic evolution of such physics can be envisioned, and the successive transformations of the electronic band structures can be expected.
 As a function of the sliding distance and interlayer hybridization strength, the band structure exhibits a remarkable evolution as schematically illustrated in Fig. \ref{landscape}.
 There are four types of representative band structures in this correlated system which are numerically solved based on the self-consistent mean-field equations.
-Here, Fig. \ref{landscape}(a) represents the band structure in the fully decoupled phase for the relatively small hybridization strength $V$; Fig. \ref{landscape}(b)/(c) represent the band structures in the full KS phase for sufficiently large $V$ with two identical or distinct Kondo scales with or without the inversion symmetry, respectively; Fig. \ref{landscape}(d) the band structure in the genuine SKS phase with a single non-vanishing Kondo scale.
+Here, Fig. \ref{landscape}(a) represents the band structure in the fully decoupled phase for the relatively small hybridization strength $V$; Fig. \ref{landscape}(b)/(c) represent the band structures in the full KS phase for sufficiently large $V$ with two identical or distinct Kondo scales with or without the inversion symmetry, respectively; Fig. \ref{landscape}(d) represents the band structure in the genuine SKS phase with a single non-vanishing Kondo scale.
 Notice that in this phase the second in-gap band closed to the Fermi energy is nearly flat.
+Notice also that the band at the bottom (the red line) represents the bare $f$ level (assumedly in the absence of the $f$ electron hopping and long-ranged interlayer hybridization, i.e., $t_f$=0, $\alpha=0$) as the bottom red line in Fig. \ref{landscape}(a), but complications may arise (e.g., it may shift close to the Fermi level and disperse in the SKS phase) in the presence of non-vanishing $t_f$, $\alpha$, and quantum fluctuations.

 Starting from the A-A pattern with a moderately large hybridization strength $V$, we can envision that upon sliding, both the lower and upper Dirac bands (below or above the Kondo gap scaled by $r^2$) open a band gap (scaled by $\delta^2 x_0$) at the Dirac points (located at corners of the hexagonal BZ ) due to the inversion symmetry breaking similar to the situation in the multilayered graphene\cite{ManesPRB}.
 Near the A-B pattern, one of the bands could be decoupled in a wider parameter region.
 The bandwidth of the second band in the three hybridization bands is proportional to $r^2_{B}$ near the boundary of this phase, thus becoming nearly flat.
 The stability of the nearly flat band in this SKS phase is enhanced by the restored ${\cal C}_3$ symmetry.